codecolony/SecureSpy/README.md

 ##Options supported
 - `-v ` default is `i` which stands for inbuilt webcam (ex. laptop); Use `e` for external webcam
-- `-c ` default is `auto` which means automatic x264 video encoding; Use `manual` to get a list of available codec on the system to encode the video.
+- `-c ` default is `auto` which means automatic x264 video encoding; Use `manual` to get a list of available codec on the system to encode the video. (manual currently works only on windows)
 - `-a` default is `500` which is minimum area on video activity; Smaller number means minor acivities are captured
 - `-s` default is `2` which denotes video motion sensitivity; 1 = more sensitive; 5 = less sensitive
+- `-r` default is `3` minutes.
+This controls when a new background frame needs to be grabbed.
+- `-f` default is `<timestamp>.avi`.
+This is the output video file name.
+- `-clr` default is `true`.
+This controls whether output video is stored in color or monochrome.
+- `-fps` default is `20`.
+This is the frames per seconds captured in the output video.
+- `-log` default is `false`.
+Use it to see diagnostic log messages.

 ex.
 Running with external webcam, auto compression of video, area sensitivity of 400 pixels and total sensitivity of 1 (very sensitive) <br>
 `python spy_windows.py -v e -c auto -a 400 -s 1`